Unreal Engine: First generation

-Unreal Engine 1 was initially developed in 1995 by Epic Games founder Tim Sweeney for Unreal and used software rendering.
+Unreal Engine 1 was initially developed in 1995 by Epic Games founder Tim Sweeney for Unreal and used either software rendering or hardware rendering via support for various early 3D accelerators like the 3DFX Voodoo Graphics via the 3DFX Glide API.
 It supported Windows, Linux, Mac and Unix.
 Epic later began to license the Engine to other game studios.

 Unreal Engine 2

 Unreal Engine 2 transitioned the engine from software rendering to hardware rendering and brought support for the PlayStation 2, Xbox, and GameCube consoles.
 The first game using UE2 was released in 2002 and its last update was shipped in 2005.

 Unreal Engine 3

 Unreal Engine 3 was one of the first game engines to support multithreading.
 It used DirectX 9 as its baseline graphics API, simplifying its rendering code.
 The first games using UE3 were released at the end of 2006.